 – Fit environments nurture fit bodies and fit minds.

 Staying healthy starts right from the way you set your kitchen up, all the way to the immunity of you and your family.
 Having an organised and minimalistic kitchen helps you focus more on the quality of the food you cook, saves time and helps you stay on track with your schedule.
 It also helps if your whole family is engaging in sports/outdoor activities as it builds a stronger immune system, balances metabolism and maintains a healthy family dynamic.

 For the times you have it all to do and find your plate to be full, don’t hesitate in asking for help.
 It could be with work, with cooking, setting up cutlery sets on the table or with kids..
 A lovely African proverb suggests “It takes a village to raise a child”.
 That is, perhaps, a painful parenting lesson for some, but it helps accepting that you can’t parent alone.
 There are always people around who would fill in and do the needful if you only went ahead and asked them for help.
 Talking it out with your partner, delegation and co-working are one of the key factors in achieving the right work-life-health balance.

 – ‘Me time’.

 It is easy to forget who you are in the middle of what everyone around you expects you to be.
 Find time to do the things you like.
-It could range from spa treatments to working out, from reading a book to going bungee jumping.
+It could range from spa treatments to working out, from reading a book with a big coffee cup to going bungee jumping.
 If you ever feel like putting everything on pause just so you could sit by the window and look at the sky, try and make the time for it.
 It is important to refresh yourself every now and then.

 Self-discovery is an important aspect of going through the daily grind, and part of balancing everything out is feeling fulfilled in your various roles.
 And for the few moments where you don’t feel like you have the answers, we will work hard to be of help to you.